Choosing business property

 - You also need to provide a suitable working environment.
 See workplace welfare facilities and healthy working environment.

 - If you provide goods or services to the public, you must take reasonable steps to make your premises accessible.
 See disabled access and facilities in business premises.

 - You need to comply with the terms of any lease or licence agreement.
 See commercial property: landlord and tenant responsibilities.

 - For some businesses, you may require a licence to operate or to sell certain products.

-- There may be restrictions on times when deliveries are allowed, noise and pollution levels, and how you or your customers dispose of waste.
+- There may be restrictions on certain periods of time throughout the day or week when deliveries are allowed.
+There may also be limits on noise and pollution levels that you must meet.
+You may also have to consider how you or your customers dispose of waste.

 - Whatever premises you choose, you need to ensure that you are properly insured.
 See insurance: business property and assets.

-If you are in any doubt about your legal obligations, you should take legal advice from your business adviser or solicitor.
+If you are in any doubt about your legal obligations, you should seek professional legal advice from your business adviser or solicitor.
 Choose a solicitor for your business.